viywolf/ugabs/README.md

 ## Other Info

 The primary tool I used to make this was Godot with GDScript.
 Special mention to Aseprite, BeepBox, and itch.io.
+No AI was used in this project.

 This project was made for Horizons by Hack Club.